jacobtaylor1061-max/CS210/README.md

 # Jacob Taylor

 # Summarize the project and what problem it was solving.
 - This project’s main goal was to write a program that would assist the intended user of Corner Grocer in finding the frequencies of grocery items from a provided list.
 This program would open and read the grocery list file.
-From here, the frequencies of each item could be read from different functions and then stored in an output file.
+From here, the frequencies of each item could be read from different functions and then get stored in an output file.
 There was also a histogram that would read the frequency of each item and then display the quantity to the user in “*” form.
 When the user ran the program, they were presented with a menu offering options tailored to their needs.

 # What did you do particularly well?
 - Personally, I was relieved when the program finally read the input file correctly.
 Files were a particularly troublesome aspect of this course, and I found myself really struggling with the concept of reading files in general.
 It felt good to run my program and finally see each item’s frequency.